Last Updated on April 19, 2023 by Louisa

 I get that.
 After I finished the Mortal Instruments series, I felt like no other fantasy book could compare and it sent me into a slump.

 One of the best ways to make sure you still make time to read is to try a new genre.
 There’s something so refreshing about reading something new.

 If you’ve been trying to read too many words and it’s hurting your brain, then you might like to change it up a bit and opt for a graphic novel instead.
 Graphic novels are full of illustrations and simple stories packed with adventure and action – but with fewer words.

 You can find yourself demolishing a graphic novel pretty quickly, which is perfect for those looking to get out of a reading slump.

 9. Start a journal

 Maybe part of the reason you’re in a book slump is that you’ve just read too many books.
 It’s ok to take a break, so why not write instead?

 A great way to look after your emotional and mental self is to take up journaling.
-You can write down your thoughts and feelings, or reminisce about a book you love.
+You can write down your thoughts and feelings, or reminisce about a book you love in a reading journal.

 Writing is also a great way to focus the brain on an activity and get you back into that mindset you need to read a book.